mosadd1X/novelforge-ai/docs/CODEBASE_CLEANUP_SUMMARY.md

 ## 🎉 **Mission Accomplished**

-The ebook generator has been successfully transformed from a prototype into a **production-ready, enterprise-grade application** with:
+NovelForge AI has been successfully transformed from a prototype into a **production-ready, enterprise-grade application** with:

 - 🛡️ **Bulletproof reliability** - Memory leaks eliminated, network resilience active
 - 🎨 **Beautiful user experience** - Rich error handling and status monitoring